NEW! Discrete Choice Analysis Tools 2.0

 - Adjacent Categories Multinomial Logit Model: The log-odds of one category versus the next higher category is linear in the cutpoints and explanatory variables.

-- Logit and Probit Regression Models: Estimates dichotomous dependent variable with either Normal or extreme value distributions.
+- Binary Logit and Probit Regression Models: Estimates dichotomous dependent variable with either Normal or extreme value distributions.

 - Conditional Logit Models: Includes both variables that are attributes of the responses as well as, optionally, exogenous variables that are properties of cases.